arya8831/PI-SERVER-SELFTRY-8831/pi server/raspberry-pi-web-server-master/README.md

 Open a browser and go to `<your-pi's-IP>:5000`

-You did it!
  You successfully ran a webserver on your Raspberry Pi.
-Now what?
-How about we open up your router to the outside world and setup a deployment method.
+Now  we open up your router to the outside world and setup a deployment method.

 ## Dynamic DNS